-By now, we all know that indoor air quality is worth keeping up on.
+By now, we all know that indoor air quality is worth keeping up with.
 We spend upwards of 80% of our time indoors (especially during the harsher months) and it’s important that the air we breathe isn’t riddled with pollutants.
 While it’s common to think that our indoor air quality only suffers as the weather gets warmer, you still need to be wary during the cooler months as well.
-Indoor air quality testing can help homeowners understand how the changing seasons presents new air pollutants.
+Indoor air quality testing can help homeowners understand how the changing seasons present new air pollutants.

 Spring Indoor Air Quality

 Ah, spring.
 The flowers are blooming and you can finally pack away your heavy winter coats.
 People are frolicking in the streets and everyone seems to have an extra pep in their step.
 You can finally shed your dreary winter attitude and take a deep breath to smell the roses.
 Before you smell too deeply, let’s take a look at what you could potentially be inhaling in your humble abode.

 Allergies are at their peak during spring.
 The grass is growing and flowers are blooming, so you open your windows to feel the cool air breeze in.
 Unfortunately, allergy sufferers are under attack from pollen and other allergens floating in through the open windows and getting stuck inside your home.
 In addition to outside allergens, dust mites and pet dander are big around this time of year and can also stir the allergy pot.

 In the same vein as spring, the even warmer summer weather can intensify allergens.
 On top of that, summer rain can bring in humidity and mildew, which can affect your indoor air and air filters.

 During these two warmer seasons, you’ll want to stay on top of regularly changing your air filters and keeping a tidy house.
 By mopping and dusting at least once a week you can help keep your indoor air quality in tip-top shape.

 Fall Indoor Air Quality